1998 Andhra Pradesh cyclone

 The 1998 Andhra Pradesh cyclone was a weak but deadly tropical depression which impacted India, especially the state of Andhra Pradesh, in October 1998.
-The eight depression and seventh deep depression of the 1998 North Indian Ocean cyclone season, BOB 03 developed from a low-pressure area in the Bay of Bengal on October 13.
+The eighth depression and seventh deep depression of the 1998 North Indian Ocean cyclone season, BOB 03 developed from a low-pressure area in the Bay of Bengal on October 13.
 The next day, it made landfall near peak intensity.
 Rapidly weakening once inland, the depression dissipated the next day.

 Meteorological history

 On October 13, a low-pressure area spawned in the monsoonal shear zone over the Bay of Bengal on October 13.
 Later that day, the India Meteorological Department (IMD) began monitoring the low off the eastern coast of India, designating it as BOB 03 since it was in the Bay of Bengal.
 On 18:00 UTC that day, BOB 03 would intensify into a deep depression, peaking with 3-minute sustained winds of 35 mph.
 On 16:00 UTC the next day, it would make landfall near Narsapur, Andhra Pradesh.
 Once inland, BOB 03 would rapidly weaken, weakening into a depression two hours later.
 The system would be last noted by the IMD on 00:00 UTC on October 15, dissipating around that time.